bigtoga/Examples/AI + ML + Predictive Analytics/Evaluation metrics.md

 [precision and recall wiki](https://en.wikipedia.org/wiki/Precision_and_recall).
 ![v](https://upload.wikimedia.org/wikipedia/commons/thumb/2/26/Precisionrecall.svg/350px-Precisionrecall.svg.png)

+## Examples of precision and recall
+Imagine a new search engine comes online and you want to evaluate whether it is better or worse than google.
+You type in your search term and click the "Search" button.
+You want to be scientific about this, so you scrutinize and analyze the results, and then record them in a database.
+- Test 1:
+* * Returned: 30 web pages
+* * How many were relevant?
+20
+* * Google returned: 60 web pages

+Precision represents "How useful the results are": 66.6% (20/30)

+Recall represents "how comprehensive" the results were": 33.3% (20 out of 60)

+When a search engine returns 30 pages only 20 of which were relevant while failing to return 40 additional relevant pages, its precision is 20/30 = 2/3 while its recall is 20/60 = 1/3.
+So, in this case, precision is "how useful the search results are", and recall is "how complete the results are".

 ### Accuracy
 simply a ratio of "correctly predicted observations" to the "total observations".
 Out of all the classes, what percentage did we predict correctly?